Lifestyle Tips for GERD

 You probably already have, or very likely will experience, heartburn or acid reflux at some point in your life.
 This is the feeling of a kind of burning in your chest due to the acid in your stomach coming back up your throat.
 This minor ailment can be self-treated by over the counter (OTC) medications, such as antacids.

 However, when this reflux is happening regularly, more than twice per week, for an extended period of time, it has evolved into a condition called gastroesophageal reflux disease (GERD).
+GERD is a chronic condition, characterized by the frequent reflux of acid back up into your throat.
 It often develops as a result of a “loosened” muscle that is usually responsible for keeping the passageway closed between the throat and stomach.
 This muscle is called a “sphincter” and typically relaxes to let food pass and then tightens to close.
 However, sometimes this sphincter can become weak and doesn’t close properly anymore, resulting in the reflux of stomach acid up the throat.
 This can eventually cause a lot of damage to your throat, as it can get burned by the stomach acid when exposed to it too frequently.

 While acid reflux can be treated by OTC medications, since GERD is a more serious medical condition, it typically requires the advice of a healthcare provider and prescription medication.
 However, often before healthcare providers prescribe medication, or even in addition to medication, they ask patients to make some lifestyle changes.

 There are a number of risk factors that can make someone more likely to develop GERD.
 These include:

 - Trigger foods, such as spicy or fatty foods